Second monkeypox case confirmed in NZ, unlinked to first infection

 Belgium has introduced a compulsory three-week quarantine for anyone infected with monkeypox.

-"We certainly have to be prepared for the scenario because it has been in other Western countries," Verrall said of New Zealand's own response.
+"We certainly have to be prepared for the scenario because it has been in other Western countries," associate health minister Ayesha Verrall said of New Zealand's response.

-University of Canterbury Associate Professor of Epidemiology Arindam Basu believed protection measures will be necessary in New Zealand, as over the next few weeks more Monkeypox cases will likely emerge.
+University of Canterbury Associate Professor of Epidemiology Arindam Basu believed protection measures will be necessary in New Zealand, as over the next few weeks more monkeypox cases will likely emerge.

 "Monkeypox and Covid-19 are different diseases and spread through somewhat different pathways, but at a personal level, personal hygiene measures and protection with masks are super important for both diseases, especially as Covid-19 cases will continue to rise," Basu said.